mshoe/MPM_Buddy/README.md

 This program was made using C++ and OpenGL compute shaders.
 It also uses OpenGL for rendering and ImGui for GUI.
 I am using this program for my own research in physics-based animation.
+I hope other users can also use this for their MPM needs or to just play around.
+Right now they would need to build it themselves, but I plan to release this as a standalone open-source software once I am happy with what I've done with it.

+__Current Research (at UofT DGP):__

+MPM control algorithms.
+Natural triggers for landslides in MPM.

+__Planned Features (in order of priority):__
+-Implementations of my research (control and landslide triggers)<br/>
+-Implementation of MLS-MPM and CPIC<br/>
+-Advanced geometry editor to allow users to quickly create complex scenes to play with<br/>
+-Better material point selector (maybe a lasso tool)<br/>
+-Individual material point parameter control<br/>
+-rigid body, FEM, and mass-spring MPM coupling<br/>
+-level set collision objects<br/>
+-(jointed) rigid body characters to control with WASD and interact with the MPM world<br/>
+-3D mode<br/>

+__Development Plans:__
+-make shader system more modular<br/>
+-runtime MPM structure modifications<br/>
+-change from GLSL to SPIR-V?<br/>
+-think about using Vulkan<br/>

 __Video Gallery:__<br/>
 https://www.youtube.com/channel/UC4qfNTQgecwtluc0M5HRnTw<br/>